Go Wild on Wight

 (NERC) Act 2006 s.40

-Incorporating consideration of biodiversity into our service to the public can be at the highest level – for example in setting high ecological standards for the new development at Pan; as well as in the simplest of tasks, for example mowing a meadow less frequently.
+Incorporating consideration of biodiversity into our service to the public can be at the highest level – for example in setting high ecological standards for new developments; as well as in the simplest of tasks, for example mowing a meadow less frequently.
 It’s also a popular way to improve services at little cost - or even save money.